wbcolon/xPlay/README.md

 * abstrakt algebra/ii/09 enigma.flac
 * iommi/fused/01 dopamine.flac

-The movie library is setup differently.
+The movie library is set up differently.
 It is possible to define tags to which base directories can be attached.
 The movie library scanner will not do a full recursive scan.
 It will scan only one subdirectory further.